SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 ### The practical Side <a name="practice"></a>

 Here we are with a clearly defined optimal holding in risky asset.
-In the presence of one or a few risky assets following Geometric Brownian motion, a continuous re-allocation to these assets/portfolios as the the optimal holding leads to maximized wealth utility growth with predifined drawdown level almost surely.
+In the presence of one or a few risky assets following Geometric Brownian motion, a continuous re-allocation to these assets/portfolios as per the the optimal holding leads to maximized wealth utility growth with predifined drawdown level almost surely.

 $$
 \begin{aligned}